Krav Maga for Women

 The catch is that often times “the best” of any particular anything isn’t something that can be proven.
 As a result the determination of what is “the best” is often subjective.
 It’s based on feelings, emotional influences, perception, etc. There’s a great deal of difficulty involved in proving something is “the best” in an objective fashion, meaning it can be backed up by facts.

 Once again, this is the same in self-defense and martial-arts.
 There is no scale upon which “the best” training can be weighed.
-There’s no ruler or yard stick by which the “the best” fight classes can be measured.
-There is however no lack of opinion that a particular gym, a particular style, a particular method for training, is “the best”.
+Nobody has a ruler or yard stick by which the “the best” fight classes can be measured.
+However, there is opinion that a particular gym, a particular style, a particular method for training, is “the best”.

 This becomes even more complex when it comes to applying the term “the best” to a particular population like kids, senior citizens, or women.

 Getting the best self-defense training is really about learning effective self-defense.
 That endeavor requires a combination of things.
 It requires a system or martial art that is focused and has a purpose.
-It requires consistency in training.
-It also takes personal effort.
+It also requires consistency in training and personal effort.

-Krav Maga Worldwide self-defense training is the best for women.
+Krav Maga Worldwide training is the best for self-defense for women.
 That is without a doubt a subjective statement.
-This, after all, is a Krav Maga Worldwide blog you are reading.
-If however we strip out anything subjective about the statement and look at it objectively, the facts stand alone and are hard to argue against.
+You are reading a Krav Maga Worldwide blog, after all.
+If we strip out anything subjective about the statement and look at it objectively, the facts stand alone and are hard to argue against.

 self-defense for women